goistjt/MotionData/README.md

   3. Progress on project plan
   4. Setup any and all tools/VM’s that are needed for the project
   5. Identify testing strategy
+  6. Create mock up of the webpage
+  7. Research on the data collection

 ##Milestone2:
   1. First version of problem statement